Scale Economies and Aggregate Productivity: Equilibrium Properties and Comparative Statics

-In Figure \ref{fig:lnTFP_decomp_lnphi_bynu}, we decompose the three cases from Figure \ref{fig:lnTFP_lnphi_bynu}.\footnote{The effect of $\phi$ on TFP is the same regardless of $\mu$.} Technical efficiency always rises as the fixed cost increases, while the allocative efficiency component is determined by $\nu \gtreqless 1$, as previously discussed.
+The first term is $\frac{d \ln \Omega}{d \ln \phi} \gtreqless 0$ for $\nu \gtreqless 1$ and is independent of the productivity distribution.
+The second term captures the average productivity component and is strictly positive.
+Under Pareto, $\hat A=\Gamma \underline A$ with $\Gamma$ invariant to $\phi$, so higher fixed costs raise the productivity cutoff and strengthen selection.
+Notably, the competitive environment—summarised by the markup $\mu$—does not affect the impact of fixed costs on aggregate productivity.

-\subsection{The Effect of Returns to Scale on Aggregate Productivity}
+Figure \ref{fig:lnTFP_lnphi_bynu} plots steady-state measured TFP as a function of $\phi$ for three values of $\nu$ based on our benchmark calibration.
+In Figure \ref{fig:lnTFP_decomp_lnphi_bynu}, we decompose the three cases from Figure \ref{fig:lnTFP_lnphi_bynu}.
+Average productivity $\hat{A}_t$ always rises as the fixed cost increases, while the extensive margin component is determined by $\nu \gtreqless 1$.

-The nonlinearity of Equation~\eqref{eq:Abar_pareto} in $\nu$ makes it difficult to obtain a closed-form expression for the influence of $\nu$ on TFP.
-Therefore, we present simulations to illustrate this effect.
-The model is calibrated as in Table \ref{tab:parameters}.
-We set $\nu$ and $\mu$ to the middle of the range presented as a baseline, but allow the evolution of both variables as estimated from the microdata and external sources.
+\subsubsection{The Effect of Returns to Scale on Aggregate Productivity}